Monday, September 29, 2008

 Mix hot water and yeast.
 Add in warm water and brown sugar.
 Stir in flour.
 Knead dough (with extra flour as needed) for 8-10 minutes.
 Set aside.
 (Dough will not be moist and fluffy like bread dough.
 It is more dry and rubbery.)

 Pinch off golf-ball size pieces of dough and shape as desired.
-(If you want traditional shaped pretzels, watch this tutorial.)
+(Dense shapes like a ball don't work well.
+If you want traditional shaped pretzels, watch this tutorial.)
 Lower pretzels into boiling water for 30 seconds.
 Remove from water with a slotted spoon and place on greased cookie sheets.
 Brush with egg whites, if desired, and sprinkle with salt.

 Bake at 450 for 8 minutes.
 Best eaten warm with cream cheese--try some fun flavors!